Skip to main content

 Set Driver Location within Cycle Settings

-Once you have downloaded a given webdriver, you will need to update the driver location in Cycle Settings.
-The location must be exact for each browser’s webdriver, and must include the name of the driver, as shown in the image below.
+Once you have downloaded a given WebDriver, you will need to update the driver location in Cycle Settings.
+The location must be exact for each browser’s WebDriver, and must include the name of the driver, as shown in the image below.

-Set webdriver location
+Set WebDriver location

 There are additional settings related to web test execution in Cycle--one for automatically closing the web browser after a given Scenario is finished executing, and another to automatically close the web browser when exiting Cycle.
 It should also be noted that both browsers will rely on whatever proxy settings the user is using as a default.

-Step 2: Update browser settings
+Step 2: Update Browser Settings

 First, note that Cycle expects all web browsers to be installed in their default locations.